idaholab/moose/framework/doc/content/syntax/HDGKernels/index.md

 dependence of LM dofs on primal dofs.
-The `_PrimalVec` and `_LMVec` objects hold the residuals for the primal and LM degrees of freedom respectively. `_primal_dof_indices` and `_lm_dof_indices` hold the primal and LM global degree of freedom numbers respectively for the current element.
+The `_PrimalVec` and `_LMVec` objects hold the residuals for the primal and LM degrees of freedom respectively. `_primal_dof_indices` and `_lm_dof_indices` hold the primal and LM global degree of freedom numbers respectively for the current element. `HDGIntegratedBC` classes also inherit from `HDGData` and must also fill the six matrix and vector structures within their `onBoundary` method.

 Note that local finite element assembly occurs twice within a single iteration of Newton's method.
 The first assembly occurs prior to the linear solve and adds